 The Nature of Change

 First and foremost, change in the workplace is inevitable.
-The only thing that you can ever be absolutely sure of in business is that things will change.
+The only thing that you can ever be sure of in business is that things will change.
 That leaves us with only one choice—to accept change and use it to our advantage.

 Facing Today’s Tough Challenges